Macrometacorp/pyC8/docs/admin.rst

-See :ref:`StandardDatabase` for API specification.
+See :ref:`Tenant` and :ref:`StandardDatabase` for API specification.